 Now that you have finished all the negotiations with the potential suppliers, you start telling those you have decided to purchase from who will be part of your supply chain.
 Here is where you begin to integrate them as one of your stakeholders.

-As you begin to integrate and implement these suppliers as part of your supply chain, you should hold meetings to fully incorporate them so they understand your requirements and their success benchmarks.
+As you begin integrating and implementing these suppliers as part of your supply chain, you should hold meetings to fully incorporate them so they understand your requirements and their success benchmarks.

 Step 7 – Give Benchmarks To The Supplier

 Many people underestimate the step of giving benchmarks to your new supplier.
-It is a massive mistake not to share with your new supplier some benchmarks.
+It is a massive mistake not to share some benchmarks with your new supplier.
 Providing standards will ensure that you are successful, and they will also be successful as your supplier.
 A good company will want to do all it can to ensure success.

 In the seventh step, you create benchmarks to measure your suppliers’ performance over time.
-Also, it is good if you can communicate to your supplier the expectations that you have.
+Also, it would be good if you could communicate your expectations to your supplier.

 The seven steps of strategic sourcing are set up as a process to help companies to be successful with their sourcing needs.
-When a company follows these simple seven steps, it will help to ensure that its sourcing strategy will be successful.
+When a company follows these simple seven steps, it will help ensure its sourcing strategy is successful.

-If you are interested in seeing how Mondoro can help you with your strategic sourcing – we would love to talk to you to see how we can help you.
+If you are interested in seeing how Mondoro can help you with your strategic sourcing – we would love to talk to you about how we can help you.

 Mondoro gives out a FREE Lookbook to anyone interested.
 You can receive a copy of our latest Lookbook by clicking here.